-With clinicians placing more dental implants, it is becoming increasingly important to maintain bone volume after tooth extraction.
-This article reports the results of implants placed into extraction sites grafted with particulate mineralized bone allograft (Puros).
-A total of 313 extraction sites were grafted with mineralized bone graft during a 36-month period.
-A total of 252 Tapered Screw-Vent dental implants were placed into the grafted extraction sites after a 4- to 7-month healing period.
+With an increase in the number of patients presenting for dental implant treatment, it is becoming more common for clinicians to encounter inadequate bone volume.
+Several surgical techniques have been advocated for placing dental implants in the posterior maxilla, including the lateral window sinus elevation technique.
+This article reports the results of implants placed into maxillary sinuses grafted with particulate mineralized cancellous bone allograft alone or in combination with resorbable hydroxyapatite over a 3-year period.
+A total of 56 sinuses were grafted, and 136 dental implants were placed into the grafted sites after a 4- to 8-month healing period.
 All reentries revealed a bony hard structure acceptable for osteotomy preparation.
-A total of 244 of these implants have been restored with fixed prosthesis and 6 with removable overdentures for a total of 250 loaded implants.
-A total of 6 implants failed, which required their removal (2 implants before load and 4 after loading), resulting in a 97.6% implant success rate.
-We conclude that mineralized human allograft placed into extraction sites is clinically useful to maintain bone volume.
-This material provided a bony hard structure acceptable for implant placement with good success rates.
+Of these implants, 124 have been restored with fixed prosthesis and 12 with removable overdentures for a total of 136 loaded implants.
+A total of 3 implants required removal (failure) resulting in a 97.7% implant success rate (2.3% failure rate).
+A conclusion was made that mineralized human allograft, placed into lateral window sinus elevations, is a clinically predicable method acceptable for implant placement and restoration.

 Bone grafting materials

-Allografts may contain bone morphogenic proteins (BMPs), which help stimulate bone growth.
-Assays are available to check for the quantity of BMP within bone allograft.14 The proteins that have been identified so far (BMP1 through BMP13) are considered osteoinductive compounds.2 Osteoinductive materials encourage new bone formation by acting as a signal in initiating and regulating specific tissue formation.
-This activity leads to a series of developmental processes that result in the differentiation of mesenchymal cells into osteoblasts.
-The amount of BMPs in any one allograft has shown significant variability.
+Allografts contain bone morphogenic proteins (BMPs), which help stimulate bone growth.
+These proteins, 13 of which have been identified so far (BMP1 through BMP13), are considered osteoinductive compounds.13,14 Osteoinductive materials encourage new bone formation by acting as a signaling agent in initiating and regulating specific tissue formation.
+This activity leads to a series of developmental processes that result in the differentiation of mesynchemal cells into osteoblasts.4

 Materials and Methods